KristinaGagalova/MyBioinformaticsAdventure/_posts/2018-08-7-Iterative-Maker.md

 ***************

-I have been working on the improvement of genome annotation pipelinne and I want to share the approach that I have adopted to refine and polish my gene preditions.
+I have been working on the improvement of genome annotation pipeline and I want to share the approach that I have adopted to refine and polish my gene annotation in Maker.

-Maker can be run in an iterative way and the output from one run can be used to run the second iteration.
-This can be both done for the gene output and the gene predictor models.
-I have only improved my predictor models so far but using the genes from one run as evidence for the next run can be also applied.
+Maker can be run in an iterative way and the output from one run can be used in the second iteration.
+This can be both done by using the gene output as an evidence or for the gene predictor models.
+I have only improved my predictor models so far and this is how I've done it.

-Maker provides the option ```est2genome``` and ```prot2genome``` which "upgrades" the pure gene evidence to a complete prediction: whenever there is a transcript or a protein that blasts to the genome without the support of the predictors, this will be labelled as "maker_exonerate_est2genome" or "maker_exonerate_prot2genome" and output as predicted gene.
-This approach is ment to create a draft set of genes that can be used for the creation of models to use in Augustus or SNAP.
-Notice that this can be only used for the first steps of Maker and that the pipline needs to be run afterwards with the default parameters so setting ```est2genome``` and ```prot2genome``` to 0.
+Maker provides the option ```est2genome``` and ```prot2genome``` in the maker_opt.ctrl comand file which "upgrades" the pure gene evidence to a complete prediction: whenever there is a transcript or a protein that Blasts to the genome without the support of the predictors, this will be labelled as "maker_exonerate_est2genome" or "maker_exonerate_prot2genome" and annoatted as predicted gene.
+This approach is ment to create a draft set of genes that can be used for the creation of models in Augustus or SNAP.
+This is a sort of boothstrapping that allows you to perform the annotation even if you don't have a suitable gene model to start with.

+Notice that this can be only used for the first steps of Maker and that the pipline needs to be run afterwards with the default parameter, setting ```est2genome``` and ```prot2genome``` as default.
+Iterative Maker is a very powerful approach to create and start your annotation from a closer species and guide your annotation through a progressive refinement of you gene data set.

-Remember that if you want to use the predicted genes for a HQ model you'll need to check them for completeness and integrity.
+Remember that if you want to use the predicted genes for HQ models, you'll need to check them for completeness and integrity too.

 Cheers,